 HAZCOM is critically important to CSB personnel deployed to field investigation activities.
-The IIC and FSHO assigned to each field investigation team must obtain information about hazardous substances at the scene in order to make preliminary and ongoing decisions about the safety of the deployed team members.
+The IIC assigned to each field investigation team must obtain information about hazardous substances at the scene in order to make preliminary and ongoing decisions about the safety of the deployed team members.
 Where possible, information about such hazards should be gathered prior to deployment.
-When this is not possible, the IIC and FSHO must obtain this information from the owner or operator of the facility being investigated, and/or the on-scene commander or other lawful authority in charge of an accident site.
-Methods of obtaining such information include, but are not limited to: obtaining copies of all relevant MSDSs and labeling information, direct personal observation, and the taking of relevant and appropriate samples.
+When this is not possible, the IIC must obtain this information from the owner or operator of the facility being investigated, and/or the on-scene commander or other lawful authority in charge of an accident site.
+Methods of obtaining such information include but are not limited to: obtaining copies of all relevant SDSs and labeling systems, direct personal observation, and the taking of relevant and appropriate samples.
+It is anticipated that in some situations the IIC will not have the technical expertise to make a site safety determination.
+Should additional site safety expertise be needed, it should be acquired via logistical support coordinated by the Executive Director.

-Once all needed information is obtained, the IIC and the FSHO must analyze the nature and extent of the incident in light of any potential safety and health hazards.
+Once all needed information is obtained, the IIC must analyze the nature and extent of the incident in light of any potential safety and health hazards.
 This analysis must include the type, amount, and quality of PPE available to CSB personnel, as well as each individual team member's training and experience.

-The result of this decision making process will undoubtedly vary.
+The result of this decision-making process will undoubtedly vary.
 At one end of the spectrum, investigative activity should be able to commence immediately, with or without some form of PPE.
 At the other end of the spectrum, an IIC may be required to abort or temporarily suspend on-scene investigative activity due to safety concerns.
 If this should occur, the IIC should coordinate this decision with appropriate agency management officials.
-Additionally, the IIC and FSHO should continue to monitor the hazards present and wait for a downgrade that would allow resumption of investigative activity at the site.
-In either case, the IIC and FSHO should continuously monitor all potential hazards, and continue to downgrade the required PPE as risk subsides, or increase the level of protective equipment if new hazards are detected.
+Additionally, the IIC should continue to monitor the hazards present with the assistance of contracted certified industrial hygienists, if needed, and wait for a downgrade that would allow resumption of investigative activity at the site.
+In either case, the IIC should continue monitor all potential hazards, and take appropriate action based upon that information.

-3. HAZCOM and CSB Headquarters
+3. HAZCOM and CSB Offices

-HAZCOM requirements also apply to the office environment at CSB headquarters.
+HAZCOM requirements also apply to the office environment at CSB headquarters and all regional offices.